 I think these Scuffins are best fresh out of the oven or enjoyed the same day, so I’ve created the recipe yielding a modest batch.
 Enjoy on their own, with a slather of nut butter or berry jam, paired with a hot tea or cool glass of almond milk!
 Although, since these are nut-free, they make another terrific snack to pack for back-to-school (you may want to make extra if you have a couple of kiddos because they disappear fast)!

-Wishing you a sweet close to August, and sure hope you love the scuffins.
+Hope you love the scuffins.
 Please share your feedback, let me know which berry version you prefer and how YOU best enjoy them!

 What do you get when you cross a scone with a muffin… a scuffin, of course!
 These are easy to make, and just delightful during berry season – but you can make them with frozen berries through the winter.

 1 1/2 cups oat flour

 3/4 cup rolled oats